Ainu culture: Religion

 The Ainu ritual is called Kamuinomi, and is performed to various gods, but when starting Kamuinomi, the first prayer is to the fire god apehuti Kamui.
 This is an act of rooting for the other gods through the fire gods who are close to humans.
 Wooden money called Inau, which is processed from white wood, is used for the Kamuinomi.
 The rituals are performed by men, and women are responsible for the preparations.

 The bodies of the dead are buried in a cemetery in the mountains away from the kotan.
 The cemetery is not located across the river from the village because carrying the body over the river is considered disrespectful to the water god.
 The grave markers are wooden stakes called Irurakamui (gods who carry them) and Kwa (staffs), made of wood that does not decay easily, such as enju and hashidoi.
 In Shizunai-cho, male grave markers are Y-shaped and female grave markers are T-shaped.
 The concept of a "cemetery" is said to have existed around the mid-17th century.
 There are considerable differences between the grave system of the Abramite culture, where burials took place around or inside the house.

 Russian Orthodox Churches were built in the settlement of Shikotan near Hokkaido, where the Tishima Ainu, who had lived close to the Russian culture (in Uramori and Shinchi counties), migrated during the Meiji era.
 There are also reports that the Russian Orthodox Church proselytized to the remaining Sakhalin Ainu and others who had acquired Sakhalin from Japan through the unequal treaty in the Shogunate and early Meiji periods.
 However, only a few converts were reported, and those were ridiculed as "Ntsa Ainu" (Russian Ainu) by other Ainu.

-The southern part of Sakhalin, which was returned to Japan by the Treaty of Portsmouth signed in 1905 as a result of the victory in the Russo-Japanese War, has seen 336 of the Sakhalin Ainu who emigrated to Hokkaido in the early Meiji period return to their homeland.
+The southern part of Sakhalin, which was returned to Japan by the Treaty of Portsmouth signed in 1905 as a result of the victory in the Russo-Japanese War, has seen 336 of the Sakhalin Ainu who emigrated to Hokkaido in the early Meiji era return to their homeland.
 In addition, Buddhism spread to the Sakhalin Ainu along with Japanese language education.
 However, it is reported that many Ainu still followed the ancient beliefs of Kamui.
 In addition, since the Meiji era, missionaries such as John Batchelor, who wanted to evangelize the Ainu, were allowed to spread Christianity in Japan with some conditions.